This Lesbian Couple's Wedding Revolved Around Religion

-Before they got married in Calabasas, California, this August, Lizzie and Grace had never been to a gay wedding before, let alone one like the one they wanted for themselves.
-The couple, who have been together since college, were certain they wanted a ceremony that honoured their Episcopalian faith.
+Before they got married in Calabasas, California, this August, Lizzie and Grace had never been to a gay wedding before, let alone one like what they wanted for themselves.
+The couple, who have been together since college, were certain they wanted a ceremony that honored their Episcopalian faith.
 In this episode of World Wide Wed, we can see how well they pulled it off.

 "I think we're breaking down barriers by showing that you can be a queer identifying person and have a religious identity that the two are not mutually exclusive," Grace says.